Butalbital/aspirin/caffeine (By mouth)

 How to Use This Medicine

-- This medicine may be taken with food or milk to avoid stomach upset.
+- This medicine may be taken with food or milk if it upsets your stomach.

-- This medicine works best if you take it at the first sign of pain, rather than waiting until the pain is very strong.
+- This medicine works best if you take it at the first sign of pain.
+Do not wait until the pain is severe.

 Drugs and Foods to Avoid